 - Increase employment in NOAA mission-related fields.

-In sum, the mixed-methods evaluation incorporates a regression discontinuity design of scholarship recipients and those who applied but did not receive the scholarship, Web surveys, in-depth interviews, and site visits to institutions of higher education.
+The mixed-methods evaluation incorporated a regression discontinuity design of scholarship recipients and those who applied but did not receive the scholarship, web surveys, in-depth interviews, and site visits to institutions of higher education.